 We’ve also visited schools all over the country - Quirindi High School, Sydney Secondary College, South Sydney High School, Westport High School (Port Macquarie), McCarthy Catholic College (Emu Plains), Broken Hill High School, Melville High School (Kempsey), Menindee Central School and Redbank Plains State High School (QLD).

-And coming up in September 2014 we’re doing some musical comedy workshops with Songlines as a part of their school holiday program.
-Too deadly!
-For more info contact us or Songlines direct.
+We’ve also done some musical comedy workshops with Songlines as a part of their school holiday program.

 “It helped me to believe in myself and to look at education in a different way”

 “I was shamed first up but by the end of the workshop I didn’t want it to end”